Intergovernmental agreements (IGAs)

 Bulgaria has incorporated the CRS in its domestic Tax and Social Security Procedure Code, effective as of 1 January 2016.
 Detailed information can be found in the OECD’s Automatic Exchange Portal at the OECD BEPS portal.

 DAC 6 reporting regime for cross-border tax planning arrangements

-Bulgaria has introduced the so called EU DAC 6 reporting framework for cross-border tax arrangements which meet any of the explicitly listed specific features (hallmarks).
-The initially provided reporting deadlines are expected to be deferred to the beginning of 2021 in line with the option granted to Member States in the middle of the COVID-19 situation.
+Bulgaria has introduced the so-called EU DAC 6 reporting framework for cross-border tax arrangements that meet any of the explicitly listed specific features (hallmarks).
+The initially provided reporting deadlines are expected to be deferred to the beginning of 2021 in line with the option granted to member states in the middle of the COVID-19 situation.